logo

 Whether you're in a meeting or at a quiet coffee shop, a loud laptop fan can be annoying—and embarrassing.
 But what can you do about it?

-At Asurion, we help millions of people with their tech.
-From troubleshooting why your laptop won’t connect to Wi‑Fi to figuring out how much memory you’ll need on your laptop, we keep the devices you rely on most working all day, every day.
+At Asurion, we help our millions of customer with all of their tech care needs.
+From troubleshooting why your laptop won’t connect to Wi‑Fi to figuring out how much memory you need, we keep the devices you rely on most working all day, every day.
 Here are our tips for fixing a loud laptop fan.

 Why is my laptop fan so loud?